Moineau54/link_extractor/README.md

 The tool uses two configuration files:
 - `exceptions.txt` - List of domains to ignore (one domain per line)
-- `explored_domains.txt` - List of already explored domains with dates
+- `explored_urls.txt` - List of already explored domains with dates

 ## Database